-- D1: An individual Expert Mission Report (ExMR) in SOCIEUX+ format (template provided).
+- D1 (for both activities 2 and 3): An individual Expert Mission Report (ExMR) in SOCIEUX+ format (template provided).
 This report is a confidential product intended solely for and use by SOCIEUX+.
-The expert team may also submit a single-joint ExMR report if they prefer to do so (see instructions on the template). - D2: An individual completed Expert Feedback Form (ExF) completed online (see instructions and link on the ExMR template). - D3: A collective Activity Report (AcR) in SOCIEUX+ format (template provided).
+The expert team may also submit a single-joint ExMR report if they prefer to do so (see instructions on the template). - D2 (for both activities 2 and 3): An individual completed Expert Feedback Form (ExF) completed online (see instructions and link on the ExMR template). - D3 (for both activities 2 and 3): A collective Activity Report (AcR) in SOCIEUX+ format (template provided).
 This AcR is to be produced jointly by the mission team.
 It is intended for the Partner Institution, and will be shared, most probably, with key stakeholders of the action.
 The report will reflect the tasks conducted in during the activity.
 It shall provide a meaningful contribution towards the final deliverables of the action.